noanor/kart-oppgave/README.md

 **"Cannot find path" error:**
 - Check that you are in the correct folder: Run `dir` (Windows) or `ls` (Mac/Linux)
 - You should see the `docker-compose.yml` file
-- If not, navigate to: `cd kart-oppgave/Luftfartshinder`
+- If not, run: `cd kart-oppgave/Luftfartshinder`

 **"docker-compose: command not found":**
 - Try: `docker compose` (without hyphen)